heche-psb/fossiler/README.md

 **Age Justification:** The age of Extension Formation was estimated to be Early Campanian (Bell, 1957).
 Thus, we used the age 83.8 - 71.9 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:microscope: **${\text{\color{green} Fossil \ No.26}}$**

+**Brief Desription:** The oldest fossil found in Oxalidales.

+**Age Bounds:** 83.8 - 66.0 mya

+**Taxon & Specimen & Rock:** aff. *Elaeocarpus sp.*, leaves, ELA/RHA protophyll morphyotype, Zamek Hill assemblage, Zamek Formation, Zamek Hill, Admiralty Bay, Cretaceous to of Antarctica.

+**Phylogenetic Justification:** (Dutra and Batten, 2000) reported the leaf fossil of *Elaeocarpus sp.* after the morphological group of (Crabtree, 1987) and suggested its phylogenetic assignment to Elaeocarpaceae.

+**Age Justification:** The age of Zamek Formation was suggested to be Late Campanian - Maastrichtian.
+Thus, we used the age 83.8 - 66.0 mya, as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.